elastic/kibana/rfcs/text/0016_buildkite.md

 #### Customization

 We have very large CI pipelines which generate a lot of information (bundle sizes, performance numbers, etc).
-Being able to attach this information to builds, so that it lives with the builds in the CI system, is highly desireable.
+Being able to attach this information to builds, so that it lives with the builds in the CI system, is highly desirable.
 The alternative is building custom reports and UIs outside of the system.

 #### Core functionality is first-party